ZephyrDeng/spreadsheet-mcp/README.en.md

 ## Example Tools

-- `view_spreadsheet`: View file info and preview rows
+- `view_spreadsheet`: View file info and preview a specified number of rows.
+Returns a JSON string containing file info and preview data (2D array).
+The `rows` parameter specifies the number of rows to preview (0 for headers only, defaults to 10, no max limit).
-- `filter_spreadsheet`: Filter rows by column and condition
+- `filter_spreadsheet`: Filter rows by column and condition.
+Returns a JSON string containing the filtered results (2D array).
+The `rows` parameter specifies the maximum number of rows to return (defaults to all matching rows, no max limit).
-- `sort_spreadsheet`: Sort rows by column
+- `sort_spreadsheet`: Sort rows by column.
+Returns a JSON string containing the sorted results (2D array).
+The `rows` parameter specifies the maximum number of rows to return (defaults to all rows, no max limit).
 - `update_spreadsheet_with_new_sheet`: Write data to a new sheet in an XLSX file

 ## License